 Forgetting to Bring Original Documents to Support the Application

-At the time you filed your application for adjustment, you should have submitted lots of documentation to USCIS -- in the form of copies.
+When you filed your application for adjustment, you should have submitted lots of documentation to USCIS -- in the form of copies.
 Applicants often forget that copies are not solid proof of anything; they can be forged or tampered with.
 USCIS wants the chance to inspect your originals, at your interview.
 Unless you remember to bring your original passport, birth certificate, marriage and divorce certificates (as applicable), and any criminal records, the USCIS officer not be able to approve your case that day.

 Forgetting to Bring Documents Showing Changes in Your Life Situation